-Protocol - What you must do Guidance - How you should do it Permanency Planning Family Services Agreement (Family Services Agreement) All applicable parts of the Permanency Planning Family Services Agreement, including the health and education components, Family Assessment of Strengths and Needs, Family Reunification Assessment and/or Family Risk Reassessment, must be and signed by all appropriate parties.
+Protocol - What you must do Guidance - How you should do it All applicable parts of the Permanency Planning Family Services Agreement, including the health and education components, Family Assessment of Strengths and Needs, Family Reunification Assessment and/or Family Risk Reassessment, must be and signed by all appropriate parties.
 Transitional Living Plan for youth ages 14 and older All applicable parts of the Transitional Living Plan, including documentation of LINKS services provided and/or offered.
-Court documents All court documents must be maintained, including the original petition, all motions for review, all court orders, all procedural notices, and court reports.
-Legal documents Legal documents of importance to the child, including a birth certificate, must be maintained.
-Reports and evaluations Medical, dental, and psychological reports, including history, written assessments, and immunization records must be maintained and updated annually.
-Educational information A plan for educational stability must be in the Permanency Planning Family Services Agreement for each child in a county child welfare services agency custody and efforts to maintain the child in their current school whenever a placement change occurs must be documented.
-Efforts to maintain a child in their current school-or if not feasible, documentation why a change of school was in the child's best interest-must be documented.
+Court documents • All court documents must be maintained, including the original petition, all motions for review, all court orders, all procedural notices, and court reports.
+Legal documents $\circ$ Legal documents of importance to the child, including a birth certificate, must be maintained.
+Reports and evaluations Medical, dental, and psychological reports, including history, written assessments, and immunization records must be maintained and updated annually. and minumization records must be maintained and updated annually.
+Educational information A plan for educational stability must be in the Permanency Planning Family Services Agreement for each child in a county child welfare services agency custody and efforts to maintain the child in their current school whenever a placement change occurs must be documented. • Efforts to maintain a child in their current school-or if not feasible, documentation why a change of school was in the child's best interest-must be documented. $\circ$ Educational records and reports for school-age children, including IEPs (when appropriate), must be maintained and updated annually.

-Protocol - What you must do Guidance - How you should do it Educational records and reports for school-age children, including IEPs (when appropriate), must be maintained and updated annually.
-Written assessments, including: Any assessments of relatives or kin who may be considered as a potential placement resource for the child; and Assessments for consideration of a child for Independent Living, including the Transitional Living Plan, must be included.
-Caracinet Trew year stream do it Interstate Compact documents All required documentation for accessing the Interstate Compact must be included.
+Protocol - What you must do Guidance - How you should do it Written assessments, including: Any assessments of relatives or kin who may be considered as a potential placement resource for the child; and Assessments for consideration of a child for Independent Living, including the Transitional Living Plan, must be included.
+Interstate Compact documents All required documentation for accessing the Interstate Compact must be included.
 Correspondence Letters of attempts to contact parents, relatives, and/or kin; reminder letters of scheduled visits and reviews; and referral letters to service providers must be carefully maintained.
-Copies of notifications to participants in the PPR meetings must be maintained in the child's Correspondence letters constitute legal evidence and document attempts to contact absent parents and attempts to provide services.
-Maintaining correspondence from parents, relatives, and kin document the family's response to these attempts. record.
-DOCUMENTATION The dates and content of the county child welfare worker's face-to-face and telephone contacts with the child, the parents, the foster parents or other caregivers, and collaterals.
+Copies of notifications to participants in the PPR meetings must be maintained in the child's record.
+Correspondence letters constitute legal evidence and document attempts to contact absent parents and attempts to provide services.
+Maintaining correspondence from parents, relatives, and kin document the family's response to these attempts.
+DOCUMENTATION Documentation must reflect the following: The dates and content of the county child welfare worker's face-to-face and telephone contacts with the child, the parents, the foster parents or other caregivers, and collaterals.
 Progress the county child welfare worker is making in providing the services reflected in the Permanency Planning Family Services Agreement.
 This documentation is important to show reasonable efforts toward reunification or another identified permanent plan are being made.
+When reunification is the plan, documentation must reflect the progress or lack of progress the parent is making toward the goals and objectives identified in the Permanency Planning Family Services Agreement.
 Documentation should assist in tracking progress toward the case goal, guiding service delivery and decision-making, and pointing out when the case goal may need revision.
-Documentation should reflect the frequency of county child welfare worker visits (monthly contact
+Documentation should reflect the frequency of county child welfare worker visits (monthly contact required).
+It should also document reasons that justify when the requirements for a child are adjusted or not met.